Mupa1/bookit-api/README.md

 # BookIT

-An API for an appointment booking platfor built with Ruby on Rails.
+An API for an appointment booking platform built with Ruby on Rails.

 ## Built With

 - Ruby on Rails v6.0.3.4
-- Devise gem
+- Devise
+- JWT
+- PostgreSQL

 ## Endpoints : /api/v1/